Richer Convolutional Features for Edge Detection: Experiments on Edge Detection

 \subsection{Multicue Dataset}

-Recently, Multicue dataset is proposed by M{\'e}ly \etal \cite{mely2016systematic} to study psychophysics theory for boundary detection.
+Multicue dataset is proposed by M{\'e}ly \etal \cite{mely2016systematic} to study psychophysics theory for boundary detection.
 It is composed of short binocular video sequences of 100 challenging natural scenes captured by a stereo camera.
 Each scene contains a left and a right view short (10-frame) color sequences.
-The last frame of the left images for each scene is labeled for two annotations, object boundaries and low-level edges.
+The last frame of the left images for each scene is labeled for two annotations: object boundaries and low-level edges.
 Unlike people who usually use boundary and edge interchangeably, they strictly defined boundary and edge according to visual perception at different stages.
-Thus, boundaries are referred to the boundary pixels of meaningful objects, and edges are abrupt pixels at which the luminance, color or stereo change sharply.
+Thus, boundaries are referred to the boundary pixels of meaningful objects, and edges are abrupt pixels at which the luminance, color, or stereo changes sharply.
 In this subsection, we use boundary and edge as defined by M{\'e}ly \etal \cite{mely2016systematic} while considering boundary and edge having the same meaning in previous sections.

-As done in M{\'e}ly \etal \cite{mely2016systematic} and HED \cite{xie2015holistically}, we randomly split these human-labeled images into 80 training and 20 test samples, and average the scores of three independent trials as final results.
+As done in M{\'e}ly \etal \cite{mely2016systematic} and HED \cite{xie2017holistically}, we randomly split these human-labeled images into 80 training and 20 test samples, and average the scores of three independent trials as final results.
 When training on Multicue, $\lambda$ is set to 1.1, and $\eta$ is set to 0.4 for boundary task and 0.3 for edge task.
 For boundary detection task, we use learning rate 1e-6 and run SGD for 2k iterations.
 For edge detection task, we use learning rate 1e-7 and run SGD for 4k iterations.
-We augment the training data as we do on NYUD dataset.
-Since the image resolution of Multicue is very high, we randomly crop $500 \times 500$ patches from original images.
+Since the image resolution of Multicue is very high, we randomly crop $500 \times 500$ patches from original images at each iteration.

-We show evaluation results in \tabref{tab:multicue_eval}.
-Our proposed RCF achieve substantially higher results than HED.
+We use VGG16 \cite{simonyan2014very} as the backbone net.
+The evaluation results are summarized in \tabref{tab:multicue_eval}.
+Our proposed RCF achieves substantially higher results than HED.
 For boundary task, RCF-MS is 1.1\% ODS F-measure higher and 1.4\% OIS F-measure higher than HED.
 For edge task, RCF-MS is 0.9\% ODS F-measure higher than HED.
 Note that the fluctuation of RCF is also smaller than HED, which suggests RCF is more robust over different kinds of images.
 Some qualitative results are shown in \figref{fig:samples}.